zrLin4work/Path_Finding/README.md

 I tried GA, but since the small scale map and other simple constraints, GA cannot improve the performance.

 E.g., in population initialize stage, it's almost impossible to generate a large enough population, i.e., it can only generate a few number of feasible DNA.

+# Instructions

+To run the algorithm, can choose to run the Jupyter Notebook or run the train.py files.